Niquu Eyeta

 2025

-Cotton, plant and mineral pigment, pastel chalk and gum arabica
+Cotton, plant and mineral pigment, pastel chalk, bookbinding glue and gum arabica

 Exhibitions & Art Fairs